bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/trailing_commas.md

 ### Trailing commas in JSON

 Trailing commas in objects were only introduced in ECMAScript 5.
-As JSON is based on JavaScript's syntax prior to ES5, **trailing commas are not allowed in JSON**.
+As JSON is based on JavaScript’s syntax prior to ES5, **trailing commas are not allowed in JSON**.

 Both lines will throw a `SyntaxError`: